cici-chen/knex_workflow/README.md

     "knex": "knex"
   },
   You're saying that when I run `npm run knex` in terminal, I'm referring to the knex module.
+  If you have installed knex globally in your computer, then you don't need to add "knex":"knex" in your scripts, and you can run knex without adding "npm run" before it

 ### After installing the knex library, then install the appropriate database library
 pg for PostgreSQL, mysql for MySQL or MariaDB, sqlite3 for SQLite3, or mssql for MSSQL.